What Is Binance Coin?

 If Binance sees continued success on its current level, it will certainly implement more features and programs.
 These new capabilities and add-ons will all likely use the BNB coin.
 Their ICO Launchpad is one early example of an added feature using the BNB coin.
 There are likely to be many more.

-Binance is a Chinese company, originally started in Shanghai and now based in Hong Kong.
-It’s founder, Changpeng Zhao, is the former CTO of OKCoin, another prominent Chinese cryptocurrency exchange.
+Binance is a Chinese company, originally started in Shanghai and now based in Malta.
+Its founder, Changpeng Zhao, is the former CTO of OKCoin, another prominent Chinese cryptocurrency exchange.
 Zhao’s company, Beiji Technology, owns and operates Binance.

-The Binance exchange only launched six months ago.
 In August 2017, shortly after launch, Binance announced that Yi He would join the team.
 Yi He was one of the original co-founders of OKCoin.
 She’s widely recognized for her ability to grow technology products and gain user adoption.
-Zhao, He, and the Binance team have grown the company into the biggest exchange in the world over the past six months.
+Zhao, He, and the Binance team have grown the company into one of the biggest exchanges in the world in a fairly short period.

-There’s a reason why Binance has seen such massive growth and success over the past six months.
+There’s a reason why Binance has seen such massive growth and success over the past year and a half.
 It’s fast, reasonably priced, and available worldwide.
 If you already have an exchange that you use and like (that charges similar fees), then there’s no need to switch to Binance.
 In particular, if you often need to convert to fiat currency, Binance won’t be useful for you at all.
 However, if you’re unhappy with your current exchange, need lower fees, or are looking for the fastest processing times available, then a move to Binance could be right for you.

 Editor’s Note: This article was updated by Ryan Smith on 11 December 2018 to reflect the recent changes of the project.